Robaina/Robaina/README.md

 ### Hi 👋,

 I'm Semi.
-Here you'll find source code for packages, research scripts, and fun projects I have worked on.
+Here you'll find source code for packages, research scripts, and fun side projects I have worked on.

 ### About me